 - Nutrition you can count on: A full package of essential amino acids in a plant-based form.

-- Earth-friendly roots: Grown through methods that support the soil for future seasons.
+- Earth-friendly roots: Farming approaches that support healthier soil for future seasons.

-- Batch-to-batch consistency: The texture, flavor, and performance are the same every time.
+- Batch-to-batch consistency: Reliable texture, flavor, and performance every time.

-It boils down to trust.
-We provide a dependable ingredient for people making health-conscious choices and for businesses creating the next generation of food.
-That’s the standard we’ve built our company on.
+It comes down to trust.
+We provide dependable ingredients for people making health-conscious choices and for businesses creating the next generation of food.
+That’s the standard we’ve built SoyaMaya around.

 FAQ